Ninja-Squad/data-discovery/README.md

 Harvesting (i.e. importing documents stored in JSON files into Elasticsearch) consists in creating the necessary index and aliases and Elasticsearch templates.

-To create the index and its aliases execute the script with appropriate
+To create the index and its aliases execute the script below for local dev environment:

     ./scripts/createIndexAndAliases.sh